 - Finisher medal

-Entry also includes a hot meal at the Canterbury hospice (25km finish and the halfway point for 55km hikers) and at the Dover Castle finish (35km and 55km hikers)
+Entry also includes a hot meal at the Canterbury hospice (25km finish and the halfway point for 55km hikers) and soup and a roll at the Dover Castle finish (35km and 55km hikers)

 It’s tough but achievable; with some training and determination, anyone can conquer the Pilgrims Way Challenge.
 Take on the hike with family, friends or colleagues, and make more friends along the way!
 When the welcome sight of the finish line comes into view, you’ll be rewarded with a finisher’s medal and a huge sense of achievement.

-A maximum of 800 participants are able to take part in the Pilgrims Way Challenge 2022, and last year’s event sold out, so early registration is advised to avoid disappointment.
+A maximum of 800 participants are able to take part in the Pilgrims Way Challenge 2023, so early registration is advised to avoid disappointment.

 If capacity is reached before the event, on the day entry will not be available.

 - Early Bird Entry: £35 (closed 16 April 2023)

 - Standard Entry: £40 (closed 4 June 2023)